 So what is Groovy?

 Let’s do the introductions first.
 Groovy - or Apache Groovy - is an object-oriented programming language for the Java platform with features similar to those of Python, Ruby, and Smalltalk.
-It is aimed at improving developer productivity thanks to a concise, familiar and easy to learn syntax.
+It is aimed at improving developer productivity thanks to a concise, familiar, and easy-to-learn syntax.

 Version 1.0 was originally released in 2007 when Java was a dominant programming language with a wealth of useful libraries.
-Nevertheless, some perceived it to be evolving too slowly and to have shortcomings for scripting, rapid prototyping, and when trying to write minimalistic code.
+Nevertheless, some perceived it to be evolving too slowly and to have shortcomings in scripting, rapid prototyping, and when trying to write minimalistic code.

 Other languages seemed to be breaking new ground faster than Java but used a less familiar syntax to Java developers while overcoming Java’s shortcomings.
 Groovy was created as a complementary language to Java - its dynamic Doppelgänger.
 It looks and feels like Java but focuses on extensibility and rapid innovation.